HouseElves/kanji_time_public/docs/source/samples.rst

 Kanji Summary for 生
 --------------------

-Obtain this PDF by typing the below at the command line
+Obtain this PDF by typing this at the command line

 .. code-block:: bash